The Importance of Account Security & How Small Businesses Can Protect Themselves

 Proper cybersecurity requires you to focus on your workplace’s physical security as well as its online security.
 It’s not unheard of for employees to take devices home without permission or for criminals to scout company buildings, so you should invest in a surveillance system.

-Yes, a surveillance system can be expensive, but you need to deter as much crime as possible.
+Yes, a surveillance system with video analytics can be expensive, but you need to deter as much crime as possible.
 After all, there’s no telling what would happen if a criminal broke in and stole an employee’s computer.

 Conclusion